roronoazor/PerformanceTestPrimeScripts/README.md

    source venv/bin/activate
    ```

    This step creates a virtual environment named `venv` and activates it.
-A virtual environment is a self-contained directory that contains a Python installation for a particular version of Python, plus a number of additional packages.

 2. **Install Required Packages:**